ahmedaymanzekry/codex-belya/README.md

 # Codex Belya

-Codex Belya is a voice agentic AI companion for the Codex CLI.
+Codex Belya is a voice agentic AI companion for the Codex CLI (Think of it like Iron Man's Jarvis).
 Inspired by the Egyptian term for the shop-floor assistant “belya” who keeps the garage humming, this agent keeps your coding workflow on track: you speak the tasks aloud (as we all do anyways when we are in the zone :D ), it coordinates with Codex CLI, keeps meticulous records, and even manages your git branches so you never lose the flow.

 ---